June Days uprising: Background

 Louis Philippe's July monarchy oversaw a period of internal turmoil in France.
 The provisional government of the French Second Republic was declared after the abdication of the king in February, which immediately enacted democratic reforms such as universal male suffrage.
 To combat unemployment, the Second Republic funded the National Workshops, which provided jobs and wages, through new taxes applied to landowners.
 Higher taxes alienated land owners and peasants, who subsequently opposed the national workshops.
 As a result, these land taxes were flouted, leading to a financial crisis for the Second Republic.

 On 23 April 1848, a mainly moderate and conservative constituent assembly was elected, which was opposed by the Parisian public and radicals.
-Insurgents then invaded of the assembly to prevent their democratic republic from being "eroded away".
+Insurgents then invaded the assembly to prevent their democratic republic from being "eroded away".
 The invasion was quickly thwarted; however, it sparked fear in conservatives, who had gained majority seats in the constituent assembly.
 Ultimately, the conservatives closed down the National Workshops, a decision which sparked the June uprising.

 Uprising

 On 23 June, Comte de Falloux's committee issued a decree stating that the Workshops would be closed in three days, and that although young men could join the army, provincials would have to return home or they could simply be dismissed.
 Outrage surrounding the closing of the Workshops increased, and culminated into an uprising.
 In sections of the city, hundreds of barricades were built which blocked transportation and reduced mobility.
-The National Guard was called out to halt the riot, but resulted into a clash between the guard and the protestors.
+The National Guard was called out to halt the riot, but this produced a clash between the guard and the protestors.

 Insurgents consisted of labourers who had built barricades out of broken stones.
 The strength of the National Guard was estimated to be over 40,000 guards; however, they were outnumbered by insurgents as they gained strength by recruiting citizens from their homes or forcing them to join.
 The insurgents also seized many armories to gather weaponry.